 First Year: The Adventure Begins

 - Father and child spend time together completing requirements to earn feather patches for their Y Guides awards.
 An arrowhead is awarded to those who earn all of their first-year feather awards.
-They will be recognized during the dinner at the first-year Spring Outing.
+They will be recognized during the camp fire at the first-year Spring Outing.

 - Although we encourage you to earn patches, remember the activities are avenues for you to spend more time together.